damargulis/ClimateData/README.md

    - [ ] Check each possible doc type and ensure its saved properly
    - [ ] Find/Create database to store everything, automate saving crawls directly to database (Archivers app?)
    - [ ] Hash documents for data integrity
-   - [ ] Log all errors to file so they can be checked later
    - [ ] Check each document type is saved correctly

   In Progress: